Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Numerical Results

-\emph{5) Codes over asymmetric channels.} In Fig.~\ref{Fig:plot_asymm_3x5}, we study the performance over an asymmetric channel with asymmetry parameter $A=10$.
-Specifically, we have determined the asymptotic approximations using \eqref{eq:PeAsym} and $\beta_j$ as from Tab.~\ref{tab:Err}, which accounts for the error rate of codes over channels with different error probabilities related to different kinds of errors ($\M{Z}$, $\M{X}$ and $\M{Y}$).
-It is interesting to note that, for all kinds of bias of the channel $(A=1,10,100)$, the simulated logical error rate has the same behavior of the bound error probability, but with a gap between each couple of curves.
+\emph{4) Asymptotic performance analysis over asymmetric channels.} In Fig.~\ref{Fig:plot_asymm_3x5}, we study the performance over channels with asymmetry parameter $A=1$, $A = 10$, and $ A=100$, for the $[[23,1,3/5]]$ surface code.
+Specifically, we have determined the bounded distance performance using \eqref{eq:PeAsym}.

+It is interesting to note that, for all kinds of bias of the channel, the simulated logical error rate has the same behavior of the bound error probability, but with a gap between each couple of curves.
 This gap is due to the capability of surface codes to correct many errors of weight $w \geq t + 1$.
 However, since not all the errors of weight $w = t + 1$ can be corrected, we have $\beta_{t+1}>0$, and this makes the asymptotic slope to be $t+1$, no matter how small is $\beta_{t+1}$.
 Moreover, we computed the asymptotic approximations of the logical error rate for the $[[23,1,3/5]]$ surface code, over the same symmetric and asymmetric channels using \eqref{eq:betaj_asym}.
-The values of $\beta_j$ used in this simulation are shown in Tab.~\ref{tab:Err}.
+The values of $\beta_j$ used in this figure are shown in Tab.~\ref{tab:Err}.
 We can observe that, for $\rho \ll 1$, these curves are tight to the respective Monte Carlo simulations.
+Finally, in the case of a depolarizing channel, we provide the approximation obtained with the estimated $\hat{\beta}_j$ from MacWilliams identities, computed by \eqref{mac_beta_est_mwpm23A} and \eqref{mac_beta_est_mwpm23B}.
+Notably, this closely approximates the actual performance of the code.

+\emph{5) High error-rate performance analysis.} We want here to show that, by using \eqref{eq:rho_L} with several $\beta_j$ besides $\beta_{t+1}$, it is possible to estimate the code performance not only for small $\rho$ (for this the $\beta_{t+1}$ would suffices), but also for larger values of $\rho$.
+In Fig.~\ref{Fig:plot_3x3_matching} and Fig.~\ref{Fig:plot_3x5_matching} we show the performance as given by equation \eqref{eq:rho_L} over depolarizing and phase flip channels, taking into account many values of $\beta_{j}$.
+To this aim, we compare the analytical formulas with simulations for the $[[13,1,3]]$ surface code over a depolarizing channel, and for the $[[23,1,3/5]]$ surface code over a phase flip channel.
+In Fig.~\ref{Fig:plot_3x5_matching} we also report the asymptotic lower bound, valid only over phase flip channel, from \cite{Lee:21}.